 Snail sampling and species identification

-We conducted simple searches for Galba populations in suitable habitats throughout the New World over a span of two decades, 1998 – 2017.
-Overall, Galba populations were detected in 161 sites and 1,722 individuals were sampled from 9 countries: Argentina, Canada, Colombia, Cuba, Ecuador, France (French Guiana, Guadeloupe and Martinique), Peru, Venezuela and USA (Tables S1 & S2).
-Galba populations have previouslybeen already reported from a few of these sites in Venezuela and Ecuador by the authors (Pointier 2015; Narváez et al. 2016).
+We conducted simple searches for Galba populations in suitable habitats throughout the New World over a span of two decades, 1998–2017.
+Overall, Galba populations were detected in 161 sites and 1,722 individuals were sampled from nine countries: Argentina, Canada, Colombia, Cuba, Ecuador, France (French Guiana, Guadeloupe and Martinique), Peru, Venezuela, and USA (Table S1).
+Galba populations have previously been reported from some of these sites in Venezuela and Ecuador by the authors (Pointier 2015; Orlando Narváez et al. 2017).

 In most cases, we discovered our Galba populations in unstable habitats subject to frequent flooding and droughts.
-The sampled habitats were characterized as brook, irrigation canal, ditch, oxbow lake, pond, marsh, lake, tank, rice field and river.
-Often individual snails were collected above the water line.
+The sampled habitats were characterized as brook, irrigation canal, ditch, oxbow lake, pond, marsh, lake, tank, rice field, and river.
+Individual snails were often collected above the water line, consistent with their amphibious habit.
 Some sites were visited up to five times.
 Geographic coordinates were recorded for most sites.

 After collection, individuals were placed in water at 70 ºC for 30–45 s.
 This procedure allows fixation of individuals without contraction of soft parts and facilitates a proper study of snail internal anatomy.
 The body was carefully withdrawn from the shell using forceps and both body and shell stored in 70% ethanol until morphological and DNA analyses (Pointier et al. 2004).

-Species were characterized using a three-step procedure involving both morphological and molecular markers (Fig. S2).
+Species were characterized using a three-step procedure involving both morphological and molecular markers (Fig. 1).
 Step 1 was an analysis of shell morphology and reproductive anatomy.
-In step 2, we used a molecular tool that enables us to distinguish G. cubensis, G. schirazensis and G. truncatula (Alda et al. 2018).
+In step 2, we used a molecular tool that enables us to distinguish G. cubensis, G. schirazensis, and G. truncatula (Alda et al. 2018).
 In step 3, we sequenced mitochondrial and nuclear genes in individuals for which no PCR amplification product was obtained in step 2.
-DNA from individuals of those individuals identified in steps 1 and 2 were also sequenced in order to reconstruct the phylogeny of Galba.
+DNA from some of those individuals identified in steps 1 and 2 were also sequenced in order to reconstruct the phylogeny of Galba.
 Note that this three-step approach is less expensive than an approach based on simply sequencing the same genes in all individuals.

 Step 1: morphology of the shell and of internal organs

 We photographed the shell of three to five adult snails from each site and dissected their body under a stereoscopic microscope.
 We drew the anatomy of the penial complex, prostate and renal tube using a camera lucida attachment (Pointier et al. 2004).
-We did not record any morphological measurements or perform any quantitative tests shown ansuch .
+We did not record any morphological measurements or perform any quantitative tests because Correa et al. (2011) have shown that cryptic Galba species cannot be delimited by such means.
 Our observations were qualitative only (Fig S2).

 Step 2: multiplex PCR of microsatellite loci

-We applied the multiplex PCR test designed by Alda et al. (2018) to all 1,722 individuals.
-It is based on species-specific primers amplifying microsatellite loci each targeting three species and producing band sizes that are specific to these species (179–200 pb in G. cubensis, 227–232 pb in G. schirazensis and 111–129 pb in G. truncatula).
+We applied the multiplex PCR test designed by Alda et al. (2018) to all the 1,420 individuals that were not distinguishable based on shell and reproductive anatomy.
+This method is based on species-specific primers amplifying three microsatellite loci (one each per targeted species) and producing band sizes that are specific to these species (179–200 pb in G. cubensis, 227–232 pb in G. schirazensis and 111–129 pb in G. truncatula).
 DNA was extracted using a Chelex protocol following Estoup and Martin (1996) as adapted for 96-well plates.
 Methods for DNA amplification and electrophoretic resolution followed Alda et al. (2018).

 Step 3: identification by sequencing